akshaynstack/pingpanda-advanced/README.md

   pnpm run dev
 ```

+4. Copy the .env.example variables into a separate .env file, fill them out & and that's all you need to get started!

 ## Deploy to Vercel

 ...Coming Soon

-and copy the .env.example variables into a separate .env file, fill them out & and that's all you need to get started!

 ## Credits